15 French Negation Rules

 Ne + verb + jamais = never

-The word ‘jamais’ means never.
-For these sentences, jamais replaces the word pas.
 For example, ‘Je mange les frites’ means I eat French fries.
-Je ne mange jamais les frites’ means I never eat French fries.
+Je ne mange jamais les frites means I never eat French fries.

 Make sure you don’t say ‘pas jamais’ because this would be a double negation.
 For example, if you said, ‘Je ne mange pas jamais les frites’, it would be wrong.
-You cannot have both pas and jamais in your sentence.

-• Elle ne voyage jamais.
-She never travels.
+Elle ne voyage jamais.

 For the passé composé wrap ne…jamais around the auxiliary verb.

-• Je n’ai jamais mangé le fois gras.
-I’ve never eaten fois gras.
+Je n’ai jamais mangé le foie gras.

 Ne + verb + rien = nothing or anything